-That creator-God is the Lord God who tells us that he has designated his Servant to be a covenant - a contract and agreement for the descendants of Abraham and a light for Gentiles.
-"I, the LORD, have called you in righteousness; I will take hold of your hand.
+As you heard in our Old Testament lesson, God is here speaking of 'his servant'.
+As we study this chapter and especially our sermon text, we must realize that the servant of God here is his Only-Begotten Son, Jesus Christ.
+He tells that servant: "I, the LORD, have called you in righteousness; I will take hold of your hand.
 I will keep you and will make you to be a covenant for the people and a light for the Gentiles, to open eyes that are blind, to free captives from prison and to release from the dungeon those who sit in darkness."
-These verses of Scripture, according to one source, are quoted or used in the New Testament at least fifteen times.